chaitanyamadipally/chaitanyamadipally/README.md

 - 🌱 I’m currently learning GraphQL and improving my cloud computing skills with AWS.
 - 👯 I’m looking to collaborate on exciting web development projects, especially those involving innovative UI/UX designs.
 - 💬 Ask me about anything web-related!
 From front-end to back-end, or even mobile app development.
-- 📫 How to reach me: chaitumadipally@gmail.com and www.linkedin.com/in/chaitanya-madipally
 - 😄 Pronouns: She/Her
 - ⚡ Fun fact: I identified a large number of bugs in an application during my work, earning recognition for my thoroughness!